Comparing learning design software vs documents

 Can I integrate my document-created designs?

 You can make many content items at once, with copy and paste.
 We also support the import of .csv - available in most office applications.
 You could convert your document into .csv for Coursensu and then export from Coursensu as .doc and .pptx if needed by certain stakeholders.
-For example; you may want to design here, add visuals in PowerPoint and then import into RISE or Storyline - to craft the final learning experience.
+For example; you may want to design here, add visuals in PowerPoint and then import into your LMS, or Storyline (for example) to craft the final learning experience.

 Is Coursensu faster than writing into a design document?